 Procedure for Application of DIN

-However, in case of foreign nationals and NRIs, the self-attested copies and identity proofs must be notarized or verified by their embassy or, in case of NRIs, the Indian Embassy.
+However, in the case of foreign nationals and NRIs, the self-attested copies and identity proofs must be notarized or verified by their embassy or, in the case of NRIs, the Indian Embassy.

 The following proofs are acceptable for the purpose of applying for DSC:

 1. PAN card of the applicant (in case of Indian applicant)

 2. Passport of the applicant (in case of foreign nationals and NRI’s)